jhedstrom/drupalextension/doc/globalinstall.rst

 ========================

-A system-wide installation allows you to maintain a single copy of the testing toolset and use it for multiple test environments.
+A system-wide installation allows you to maintain a single copy of the testing tool set and use it for multiple test environments.
 Configuration is slightly more complex than the stand-alone installation but many people prefer the flexibility and ease-of-maintenance this setup provides.